ubffm/oaipmharvest/README.md

 ## Installation

-If you want to use `_oaipmharvest_ as a standalone application, installation via [pipx](https://github.com/pypa/pipx) is recommendaed.
+If you want to use _oaipmharvest_ as a standalone application, installation via [pipx](https://github.com/pypa/pipx) is recommended.

 ```
 pipx install oaipmharvest
 ```

 Installation via other package managers is of course possible, too.
-This is esp. recommended, if `oaipmharvest` should be used as a library.
+This is esp. recommended, if _oaipmharvest_ should be used as a library.

 ```
 pip install oaipmharvest